Biden considering releasing 1 million barrels of oil per day from strategic reserves - KTVZ

 The announcement could come as soon as Thursday, when Biden is scheduled to deliver remarks from the White House on gas prices.

 Biden earlier in the month announced a coordinated release of oil from the reserves in conjunction with other nations.
-He also released around 60 million barrels in November.
+He also released around 60 million barrels in November, which he said at the time was the largest release from the reserve in US history.

-The price of oil has spiked amid the war in Ukraine, sending already high gas prices skyrocketing.
+Tapping the reserve — the stockpile of 600 million barrels of crude oil stored in underground salt caverns in Louisiana and Texas — generally has only a limited effect on gas prices because of how much oil can be released at a time, but would act as a political sign that Biden is continuing to confront the problem.

+Following Russia’s invasion of Ukraine, the US price of regular gasoline spiked, hitting a record high of $4.33 a gallon earlier in March.

 The-CNN-Wire

-Note: This story has been updated with background information.